By Michael O'Leary; The Regimental Rogue

 These sources may also provide the next clue in the form of a date of award and/or the date and issue number for the awards publicaton in the London Gazette (LG).
 The publication in the London Gazette, known as being "Gazetted", was the formal announcement of an honour or award.
 Conversely, this published announcement then forms the official proof that the award has been granted.

-Once you start a basic search using the text box on the main page for the Gazette, the sidebar search control box will let you fefine the search by editiong your text, slecting date limits of adjusting other paramters.
+Once you start a basic search using the text box on the main page for the Gazette, the sidebar search control box will let you refine the search by editing your text, selecting date limits or adjusting other parameters.
 Searching the Gazette can be frustrating because the search for content is based on computer recognized text, and not every page of every edition was scanned and read clearly.
 Sometimes a variety of methods must be used by a diligent searcher: surname, surname with given names and/or initials (in the exact phrase option), service number, or any combination of the above.
 It is best if you know there is an entry and are working to narrow the range of possible dates from service record entries, etc. Searching the Gazette "just in case" your soldier appears can have a low probablility of success.
 The Gazette does alo provide a help section.

 As can be expected, common names can bring large numbers of returned results, even when the selected historic event limits the search to the issues for the First World War.
 Occasionally, there is little option but to wade through many possible pages, downloading each image to visually confirm the inclusion (or not) of your soldier's name.
 If you know he should be there, patience will eventually be rewarded.